 If bread is something you bake regularly, this is where choosing a stand mixer built for bread dough makes a difference.

-Does it begin holding shape instead of pooling outward?
+Does it hold shape better instead of spreading outward?

-When you learn to recognize which stage you’re in, you stop reacting.
+When you learn to recognize those signs, you stop reacting.

 You pause.
 You observe.
 You adjust.